 Finally, we visited the Rosenborg Garden where the kids romped and we happened upon a summer jazz festival.

 If you’re taking your Nordic cruise with older children, it’s possible to explore these incredible destinations more in-depth and more worthwhile to book shore excursions that will take you further from port..

 MSC Cruises: The Good, the Bad and the Meltdowns

-We’re not traditionally cruisers, but like a lot of parents we’ve discovered the value of a floating resort and the ease of visiting multiple destinations by ship.
-We love their service-member discount and that kids 11 and under sail free.
+We’re not traditionally cruise goers, but like a lot of parents we’ve discovered the value of a floating resort and the ease of visiting multiple destinations by ship.
+We love MSC’s service-member discount and that kids 11 and under sail free.

 As with any cruise, personal space was an issue; we ended up falling asleep and waking up at the same time as our children.
 We typically find vacation rentals through * and missed all the room and privacy we’re accustomed to.

-We tried to use the Mini Club but on several occasions one of the kids cried and I received the phone call to pick them up.
+We tried to use the Sinfonia Kids Club but on several occasions one of the kids cried and I received the phone call to pick them up.
 According to HomeAway’s 2015 Kidfluencer Survey* 50% of U.S. kids say their favorite thing about vacation is being together with their family, so I guess I shouldn’t have been surprised.

 So as a family (sigh) we enjoyed the splash pad, arcade and mini golf, and attended diffent nightly performances that featured singers, dancers and acrobats.

 We stuck to buffet because it’s just easy with two young children.
 The food were delicious and we didn’t even mind the kids making ample use of the pizza and hamburger stations, which are open nearly 24 hours a day.